armando-g/poweredge-ipmi-fancontrol/README.md

 2. Make sure that the `ipmitool` is installed and functioning with the command `ipmitool raw 0x30 0x30 0x02 0xff <0x01-0x64>`
 3. Install the `psutil` library by running `pip3 install psutil`
 4. Edit the script and update the variables to match your desired values.
-5. You can run the script by executing `python3 ipmi-fancontrol.py`
+5. You can run the script by executing `python3 poweredge-ipmi-fancontrol.py`
 ## Running as a systemd service
 You can run the script as a systemd service by following these steps:

 1. Create a new service file in the `/etc/systemd/system` directory.
-You can name it `ipmi-fancontrol.service` for example.
+You can name it `poweredge-ipmi-fancontrol.service` for example.
 2. Open the file with a text editor and add the following content:

 ```
 [Unit]
-Description=IPMI Fan Control Service
+Description=PowerEdge IPMI Fan Control Service

 [Service]
 ExecStart=/usr/bin/python3 /path/to/your/script.py